Skip to main content

 by:

-* Reducing exposure to unforeseen vulnerabilities: They offer
+* Reducing exposure to unforeseen vulnerabilities: including

-immediate protection against potential weaknesses in PQC
+potential weaknesses in PQC algorithms or their implementations.

-However, composite certificates comes with long-term implications.
+However, composite certificates come with long-term implications.

-Once the traditional algorithm is no longer considered secure, due to
+Once the traditional algorithm is no longer considered secure due to

-CRQCs, it will have to be deprecated.
-To complete the transition to
+the availability of CRQCs, it will have to be eventually deprecated.

-a fully quantum-resistant authentication model, it will be necessary
+authentication model, it will be necessary to provision a new root CA

-to provision a new root CA certificate, that uses only a PQC
+certificate, that uses only a PQC public key and PQC signature

-contain only PQC public keys and are signed with PQC algorithms.
+issue end-entity certificates that contain only PQC public keys and

-This ensures that the entire certification path from the root of
+certification path from the root of trust to the end-entity is

-attacks and does not depend on any traditional algorithms.
+cryptographically resistant to quantum attacks and does not depend on

 Alternatively, a deployment may choose to continue using the same